isc-projects/bind9/doc/arm/reference.rst

     This indicates the number of connections established successfully.

 ``<TYPE>AcceptFail``
     This indicates the number of failures to accept incoming connection requests.
-This counter does not apply to the ``UDP`` and ``FDwatch`` types.
+This counter does not apply to the ``UDP`` type.

 ``<TYPE>Accept``
     This indicates the number of incoming connections successfully accepted.
-This counter does not apply to the ``UDP`` and ``FDwatch`` types.
+This counter does not apply to the ``UDP`` type.

 ``<TYPE>SendErr``
     This indicates the number of errors in socket send operations.